History of Vancouver: Neighbourhood and property development

 In 1911, Vancouver expanded with the amalgamation of Hastings Townsite (originally called New Brighton).
-The former municipality's name continues on in the Hastings-Sunrise neighbourhood, which covers the same territory.
+The former municipality's name continues on in the Hastings–Sunrise neighbourhood, which covers the same territory (together with northern Renfrew–Collingwood).
 Residents of nearby Squamish village Sen̓áḵw were forcibly evicted as part of this expansion in 1913.

-By the interwar years, other neighbourhoods had grown that was working class, but not especially impoverished or racially exclusive, such as Mount Pleasant, the suburb of South Vancouver, and Grandview-Woodland.
+By the interwar years, other neighbourhoods had grown that was working class, but not especially impoverished or racially exclusive, such as Mount Pleasant, the suburb of South Vancouver, and Grandview–Woodland.
 Even the West End was becoming less exclusive.
 CPR developers once again established a new enclave for the city's white and wealthy elite that would pull them from the West End and be the destination for the "coming smart set."
-Point Grey was incorporated in 1908 for this purpose, and Shaughnessy Heights would be developed exclusively for the "richest and most prominent citizens," who were required to spend a minimum of $6,000 on the construction of new homes, which were to conform to specific style requirements.
-These patterns of economic segregation were apparently secured by 1929 when Point Grey and South Vancouver were amalgamated with Vancouver.
-Point Grey included the current neighbourhoods of Arbutus Ridge, Dunbar-Southlands, Kerrisdale and Marpole, Oakridge, Shaughnessy and South Cambie, and South Vancouver included the current neighbourhoods of Cedar Cottage, Collingwood, Killarney, Riley Park-Little Mountain, Sunset, and Victoria-Fraserview.
+Point Grey was incorporated in 1908 for this purpose, and Shaughnessy Heights would be developed exclusively for the "richest and most prominent citizens", who were required to spend a minimum of $6,000 on the construction of new homes, which were to conform to specific style requirements.
+These patterns of economic segregation were apparently secured by 1929, when Point Grey and South Vancouver were amalgamated with Vancouver.
+Point Grey included the current neighbourhoods of West Point Grey, Dunbar–Southlands, Arbutus Ridge, Shaughnessy, South Cambie, Kerrisdale, western Oakridge, western Marpole; and South Vancouver included the current neighbourhoods of Riley Park–Little Mountain (excluding its northeast corner), central and southern Kensington–Cedar Cottage, southern Renfrew–Collingwood, Sunset, Victoria–Fraserview, Killarney, and eastern parts of Oakridge and Marpole.
 William Harold Malkin was the first mayor of the new city, having defeated incumbent Louis Denison Taylor, the champion of amalgamation, in the 1928 civic election.